July 09, 2021 7 min read

 Lecithin is an emulsifier that is typically derived from soybeans.
 It's used as a stabilizer and blending agent.
 In baby formula, its main function would be to keep all the micro-droplets of the formula's ingredients evenly distributed throughout the product.

 The problem with lecithin in baby formula products is mostly due to its soy origin.
 Almost all soy grown under non-organic conditions, which is most of it, is GMO in origin.
-Soy is a known allergen for a baby.
+Soy is also a known allergen for a baby.
 Soy also contains substances called phytoestrogens that are chemically similar to the female hormone estrogen.
 Exposure to these phytoestrogens present in soy baby formula products have been linked to changes in babies' reproductive tissues.
 The long-term effects of these soy-induced changes in the baby remain unknown.

 Unfortunately, some baby formula manufacturers still use soy lecithin.
 In Europe, most baby formulas contain sunflower lecithin instead.

 Used as an emulsifier and food texture enhancer, mono and di-glycerides are both products of vegetable oil processing.
 Monoglycerides are also naturally present in some foods in small amounts.
 Both mono and di-glycerides are types of fatty acids that can contain trans fats, depending on how they are derived and produced.
 Both can be a hidden source of dangerous trans fats because their presence may not necessarily be disclosed on the labels of food products, including possibly baby formula.

 The chemical processing of vegetable oils yielding products like mono and di-glycerides may result in the production of trans fats.
 Although trans fats were banned in the United States as of June, 2018, there is a loophole that allows manufacturers to include as much as half a gram of trans fats per serving, while still legally stating a zero trans fat content on the label.
 Depending on how much of the particular affected food products someone consumes, this could add up considerably.